xmedius/sendsecure-java/README.md

 ## SafeBox Creation

 Here is the minimum required code to create a SafeBox – with 1 recipient, a subject, a message and 1 attachment.
-This example uses the enterprise account's *default* security profile (which requires to be set in the account).
+This example uses the user's *default* security profile (which requires to be set in the account).

 ### With SafeBox Helper Class